MohammedMagdyKhalifah/AI-ExamIntegrity/README.md

 # AI-ExamIntegrity+

-AI ExamIntegrity+ ensures academic integrity in online exams using AI technologies like facial recognition, face tracking, and sound analysis.
+**AI ExamIntegrity+** ensures academic integrity in online exams using AI technologies like facial recognition, face tracking, and sound analysis.
 It provides real-time monitoring, detects suspicious behaviors, and records data only during violations, balancing security and privacy while adhering to ethical standards.

-# Suspicious Behavior Detection System
+## 🛡️ Suspicious Behavior Detection System
 This project implements a real-time system to monitor and detect suspicious behavior during online activities such as exams.
-It uses MediaPipe for face and eye tracking and OpenCV for video processing.
+It uses **MediaPipe** for face and eye tracking and **OpenCV** for video processing.

-## Features
+## ✨ Features
 - Detects suspicious eye gaze direction (left, right, up).
 - Identifies head movements (left, right, up, down).
 - Displays behavior status on the screen in real-time.
 - Flags suspicious behavior when it exceeds the allowed threshold.

-## Requirements
+## 📋 Requirements
-- Python 3.12
+- **Python 3.12**
-- OpenCV
+- **OpenCV**
-- MediaPipe
+- **MediaPipe**
-- NumPy
+- **NumPy**

 ---

-## Installation and Setup
+## 💾 Installation and Setup

-### For Windows Users
+### 🖥️ For Windows Users
 1. **Install Python**:
    - Download Python from the [official Python website](https://www.python.org/downloads/).
    - During installation, check the box to **Add Python to PATH**.